 It’s no secret that Alaska is a haven for winter sport.
 Snowshoeing, dogsledding, skiing, snowmobiling, and – one of our personal favorites – ice fishing.
-Whether this is your tenth time traveling through the state or if you’re taking your Alaska car rentals out for the first time, you’ll quickly discover that ice fishing is no joke in Alaska.
+Whether this is your tenth or first time in Alaska, you’ll quickly discover that ice fishing is no joke.

 Unfortunately, the season has had a bit of a late start.
 With the weather as odd as it has been across the continent, this certainly didn’t come as a surprise.
 In fact, this hasn’t been the first year that the lakes have taken their sweet time to freeze solid.
 For several years the lakes’ freezing dates have been unpredictable.
 However, we couldn’t be happier that the season has finally started, no matter how late.
 The nets are out and catching their share of fish for the community.

-If you don’t want to purchase your fish, but rather take part in this classic Alaskan winter tradition, there are plenty of ways to get involved.
+If you want to take part in this classic Alaskan winter tradition, there are plenty of ways to get involved.

 Park the Alaska Car Rentals, Take a River Tours

-If you’re around Fairbanks, pack up the Alaska car rentals for the experience of a lifetime with an Ice Fishing River Tour.
+If you’re around Fairbanks, pack up your rental for the experience of a lifetime with an Ice Fishing River Tour.
 With the right tour, though, you won’t have to pack much more than your own winter gear and a lunch.

 The Experience Ice Fishing Tour is $135/person with fishing between 1 pm and 5 pm.
 The experience includes fishing gear and access to the heated mobile ice shelters so you don’t become a human ice block.
 Hot beverages and even a few more extra winter clothes are available as part of the fee.
 You’ll also have a local professional on board to teach you all the tips and tricks of proper ice fishing.
 The only thing you need to take care of is transportation, and when you have Alaska car rentals from Avis you won’t even need to take care of that!